Azamat Abduraimov

-Azamat Abduraimov (born 27 April 1966) is a former Uzbek professional football player, who represented Uzbekistan national football team on 22 occasions between 1992 and 1997.
+Azamat Birodarovich Abduraimov (born 27 April 1966) is a former Uzbek professional football player, who represented Uzbekistan national football team on 22 occasions between 1992 and 1997.

 Early years

 Azamat Abduraimov was born in Tashkent in 1966.
 His father, Berador Abduraimov, is the best Uzbek goals scorer in the 20th century and one of the best FC Pakhtakor Tashkent players ever.
 When Azamat was three years old, his father moved to Moscow to play for CSKA.

 Azamat started his football career in Spartak Moskva football youth academy (ФШМ).
 Being in the Soviet Army, he was playing for SKA Rostov-na-Donu and CSKA Moskva.

 Personal life

-Azamat is a father of Alia Azamat Ashkenazi, American Screenwriter and Director who co-wrote a soccer documentary "Misha" directed by Brian Song in which Azamat was featured as one of the characters.
+Azamat is the father of Alia Azamat Ashkenazi, American screenwriter and director who co-wrote a soccer documentary "Misha" directed by Brian Song in which Azamat was featured as one of the characters.

 Playing career

 Pakhtakor Tashkent

 Most of honours were achieved by Azamat while he played for Pakhtakor.
 He joined Pakhtakor three times and spent more than seven seasons of his playing career there (scored more than 60 goals).

 First time he was playing for Pakhtakor from 1987 until 1990 in Soviet First League, scored 25 times.
 He left Pakhtakor in the middle of 1990 season to join Spartak Moskva.

 Next time he returned to Pakhtakor in 1996, and spent three seasons in the team, scored 37 times and won Uzbek League in 1998 and Uzbekistani Cup in 1997.

 Last season Azamat played for Pakhtakor was 2000 when he was already 34.